jekhokie/raspberry-noaa-v2/README.md

 out the [troubleshooting](docs/troubleshooting.md) document to try and narrow down the problem.
 In addition, you can inspect the log output file in `/var/log/raspberry-noaa-v2/output.log` to investigate potential errors or issues during capture events.

+**Introduction of verification tool**

+The verification tool can be used to help identify RN2 installation/configuration issues which may potentially prevent proper functioning f capture/decode/processing of APT telemetry data.

+Execute the verification script by passing the required argument [ quick | full ]

+  `$HOME/raspberry-noaa-v2/scripts/tools/verification.sh`

+  Argument required:  ./verification.sh quick    or    ./verification.sh full
+                        (~ 1 minute)                       (~ 5 minutes)

+  # Dryrun of binaries includes executing :

+    nxing web page returned 200 OK status to confirm Web Portal is up. satdump live capture for 1 second to ensure it runs without error. wxmap generates an overlay map image which can be found       : $HOME/raspberry-noaa-v2/scripts/tools/verification_tool/test_files/wxtoimg-map-output.png wxtoimg generates MCIR enhanced image which can be founnd     :  $HOME/raspberry-noaa-v2/scripts/tools/verification_tool/test_files/wxtoimg-mcir-output.jpg meteordemod -h is executed to ensure it runs without error.

+  # When FULL mode is choosen meterdemod fully decodes a staged cadu file :

+    meteordemod generates a full set of images which can be found :  $HOME/raspberry-noaa-v2/scripts/tools/verification_tool/test_files/tmp

 Still having problems?
 You can email MihajloPi at mihajlo.raspberrypi@gmail.com and be sure to send him the log so he can debug the errors!

 ## Additional Feature Information